 Check out the various events around campus:

-Contact University Information Security to talk about inviting us to one of your events.
+Email University Information Security at mailto:[email protected] to talk about inviting us to one of your events.

 Participate in Comp-sec

-Comp-sec is an informal community of practice for IT Partners that meets to discuss Information and systems security topics of interest to University of Minnesota staff members.
+Comp-sec is an informal community of practice for IT Partners that meet to discuss Information and systems security topics of interest to the University of Minnesota staff members.

 - Attend Comp-sec meetings on the 2nd Thursday of every even-numbered month (Feb, Apr, Jun, Aug, Oct, Dec), see the Upcoming IT Events calendar for location and time.